primercuervo/Documentation_test/tutorfpga05.rst

 Procedural Statements
 =====================

 There are two types of procedural statements, the **always** block and the **initial** block.
-In Verilog there may be several **always** blocks and they executed in parallel.
-The **initial** block is used for simulation, it can't be synthesized and it executes only once in the start of the simulation.
+In Verilog there may be several **always** blocks and they are executed in parallel.
+The **initial** block is used for simulation, it can't be synthesized and it executes only once in the start a simulation.

 The **always** block executes when its pre-defined funtions, or its inputs changes.
 The pre-defined functions are **posedge** and **negedge**, and they are used with clock variables to detect when it rises to 1 or decays to 0.
 Example: